GoldenVadim/Shepard/README.md

 # Shepard
-Flexible web-server framework written on Python
+A minimalistic, flexible web-server framework for Python.
+It have MIT License.